NSO-developer/nso-gitbook/harmonic-cableos_nc/README.md

         Either of:

-          - filter trim-schema nodes <union>
+          - filter trim-schema nodes <string>

             List of nodes to trim.
 Use one of the pre-defined top node names.
 Alternatively, specify a custom xpath to trim (prefix is mandatory on each element in the path).